SomMeri/grunt-zip-to-crx/README.md

 Note: I would like to remove this dependency.
 Unfortunately, that requires me to decode/encode ans1 files.
 Although decoder is available, I did not found encoder yet.

 ## Alternatives
-Note: there is another project [grunt-crx](https://github.com/oncletom/grunt-crx) able to generate .crx files.
+There is another project [grunt-crx](https://github.com/oncletom/grunt-crx) able to generate .crx files.
 Its main advantage is ability to both zip files and sign files, so you probably want to give it a try.
 Its main disadvantage is speed - it copies everything into temporary directory, then deletes excluded files and packs the result.
 This is fine on small projects or when you have all extension files in separate directory.
 However, it may end up copying a lot of files (whole `.git` directory) on some projects and that was very slow.

 ## Getting Started
-This plugin requires Grunt `~0.4.5`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+Install this plugin with this command:

 ```shell
 npm install grunt-zip-to-crx --save-dev